nogibjj/AirSense_FinalProjDE/README.md

 ## Services

-### API Gateway
+### AirGateway

-API Gateway handles user requests and forward them to proper mircro-services.
+AirGateway handles users' and administrators' restful API requests and forward them to proper mircro-services (`AirCentral`, `AirCrawler`, `AirStore`).
 It has the ability to handle at least 10,000 requests per seconds.

+### AirCrawler

+AirCrawler is scheduled to craw daily ADS-B data from open data resources [https://github.com/adsblol/globe_history_2024](https://github.com/adsblol/globe_history_2024), unzip data, and convert raw json data to database `AirStore`.

+- A sample of a processed aircraft data is located at [here](./doc/trace_full_a61d00.json).

+### AirCentral

+AirCentral is the main processor of AirSense application, and it serves parsing user request, retriving, filtering, and outputing expected data from database `AirStore`.

+### AirStore

+AirStore is a GraphSQL database aims to store and maintain all flight/aircraft related data and ready for use by other services.

 ## Development